OpenZeppelin/compound-monitoring/oracle-price-monitor/README.md

-# Compound Oracle Price Monitor Agent
+# Compound Oracle Price Monitor Bot

 ## Description

-This agent monitors the UniswapAnchoredProxy contract for PriceGuarded events which indicate that a ValidatorProxy reported a cToken price that is outside of the Uniswap V2 TWAP percent threshold.
+This bot monitors the UniswapAnchoredProxy contract for PriceGuarded events which indicate that a ValidatorProxy reported a cToken price that is outside of the Uniswap V2 TWAP percent threshold.

 ## Alerts